Naval Station Rota: Polaris submarines

+Sea control

-At its peak size in the early 1980s, NAVSTA Rota was home to 16,000 sailors and their families, to include two permanently forward deployed aviation squadrons, Fleet Air Reconnaissance Squadron Two (VQ-2) and Fleet Logistics Support Squadron Twenty four(VR-24).
+At its peak size in the early 1980s, NAVSTA Rota was home to 16,000 sailors and their families, to include two permanently forward deployed aviation squadrons, Fleet Air Reconnaissance Squadron Two (VQ-2) and Fleet Logistics Support Squadron Twenty Two (VR-22).
 VQ-2 was based at Rota from 1959 until 2005, when it relocated to NAS Whidbey Island, Washington.
-VR-24 flew the C-130F and was based at Rota from 1962 until its inactivation in 1993.
-Through the early 1990s, a patrol squadron of P-3 Orion aircraft based in the United States would also be split-based between NAVSTA Rota and the Naval Air Facility at Lajes Air Base in the Azores to track Soviet naval vessels and submarines in the Atlantic Ocean and in the Mediterranean.
-The patrol squadrons would rotate this deployment assignment to Rota and Lajes every six months and were augmented by Naval Air Reserve patrol squadrons for shorter durations on a periodic basis.
+VR-22 flew the C-130F and was based at Rota from 1962 until its inactivation in 1993.
+Through the early 1990s, a patrol squadron of P-3B and later P-3C aircraft from U.S. Navy patrol squadrons based in the United States would also be forward deployed, split-based between NAVSTA Rota and Naval Air Facility Lajes at Lajes Air Base in the Azores to track Soviet naval vessels and submarines in the Atlantic Ocean and in the Mediterranean Sea.

+When Soviet surface and submarine naval deployments to the Mediterranean increased throughout the 1970s and early 1980s, NAVSTA Rota enabled maritime patrol aircraft to conduct continuous surveillance and tracking of Soviet ships before, during, and after their transit through the Strait of Gibraltar.
+Data was then forwarded to United States Sixth Fleet Headquarters, providing also critical intelligence regarding Soviet ships' acoustic signatures, operating characteristics, and warfighting capabilities.
+NAVSTA Rota staff's role as guardians of Sixth Fleet's front door earned them the moniker Gatekeepers of the Med.
+With the collapse of the Soviet Union, focus shifted to adapt to the new missions of Sixth Fleet.

+During the Cold War the patrol squadrons would rotate deployment assignment to Rota and Lajes every six months and were augmented by Naval Air Reserve patrol squadrons for shorter durations on a periodic basis.

+End of Cold War

-With the downsizing of the US Navy during the late 1980s and early 1990s, especially after the end of the Cold War, the base's population dramatically declined.
-The US Navy maintains approximately 5200 acre of the 6000 acre complex.
+With the downsizing of the U.S. Navy during the late 1980s and early 1990s, especially after the end of the Cold War, the base's population dramatically declined.
+The U.S. Navy maintains approximately 5200 acre of the 6000 acre complex.
 There are about 4,000 Americans in Rota, including military, civilians, and their families.